Below are all of the good works and information that we, the Integrated Early Years Service, have been doing within the borough.

 One of these new services is the Child Health clinic, sometimes known as the Well Baby clinic, opened in September at the Isle of Dogs’ Children’s Centre.
 It is proving popular with first-time parents.

-Staffed by Health Visiting teams, the Isle of Dogs Well Baby clinic offers an alternative to the traditional GP surgery.
+Staffed by Health Visiting teams, the Isle of Dogs Healthy Child clinic offers an alternative to the traditional GP surgery.
 Says Sue Nolan, “The idea around this was to de-medicalise baby clinics by placing it in a children’s centre.
 Our aim is to increase the number of families who may then be more inclined to use the additional services in children’s centres as well as seeing their health visitor in a more family friendly environment.”

 Feedback has been overwhelmingly positive: